syncfusion-content/wpf-docs/wpf/SfDiagram/Port.md

 Connector’s `SourcePort` and `TargetPort` properties allow to create connections between some specific points of source/target Nodes.
 For More information about creating connections with port, refer to [Connections with Ports](/wpf/sfdiagram/Connector#Connections-with-Ports "Connections with Ports").

-DockPort doesn't allow direct connection to it as like NodePort and ConnectorPort.
+DockPort does not allow direct connection to it as like NodePort and ConnectorPort.
 But you can able to create connection interactively.
 For more information, refer to [Draw Connectors](/wpf/sfdiagram/Tools#drawing-tools:connectors "Draw Connectors").

 ## Appearance